-When users shop on AmazonSmile, the AmazonSmile Foundation contributes 0.5 percent of eligible purchases to the charity of your choice.
-Especially for frequent Amazon users, this additional perk is a great way to give back to charities effortlessly.
+When users shop on AmazonSmile, the retailer's Foundation contributes 0.5% of the price of eligible purchases to the charity of your choice.

-There is no cost to charities or customers, and 100 percent of the donation generated from eligible purchases goes to the consumer's charity of choice.
+There is no cost to charities or customers, and 100% of the donation generated from eligible purchases goes to the consumer's charity of choice.
+For frequent Amazon users, this additional perk is a great way to give back to charities effortlessly.

 Keep in mind that, unless your nonprofit or charity has registered with AmazonSmile, your accrued donations will go to another registered cause after eight quarters.

 If you are wondering if your preferred organization is registered with AmazonSmile, you can reach out to it via email or social media before selecting them from the AmazonSmile charity list.
-That organization will also be notified by AmazonSmile that they need to register to receive donations from your (and other consumers’) eligible purchases once you select them in your account.
+Many charities promote AmazonSmile on their websites.

-What Items Are Eligible AmazonSmile Donations?
+What Items Are Eligible for AmazonSmile Donations?

 Before you check out, make sure your purchase qualifies.
-To do so, simply check for the "Eligible for AmazonSmile donation" stamp in the product's description.
-If it is not there, the product will not count towards your total donation.
+Look for the "Eligible for AmazonSmile donation" stamp in the product's description.
+If it is not there, the product will not count toward your total donation.